 A non-toxic house sounds expensive, but anyone can do this.

 If you’re looking to make changes to start being healthier, nutrition is important, but so is your indoor air quality at home.
 Start with your air.

 From toxic chemicals and fumes in the air to invisible electro magnetic frequencies and even blue light.. once you now the sources of your indoor air pollution, you can take the correct measures to stamp them out.

 Thanks for visiting our Sprouting Fam blog!

-Let us know if you enjoyed the article and if you have any more tips you think we should add to this list let us know in the comments!
+If you have any more sources of indoor air pollution you think we should add to this list let us know in the comments!

 Up Next: 8 Air Purifying Plants that serve as effect indoor air purifiers (and much cheaper too)

 Great blog you and of course your wife wrote.
 I thought I new it all being a LEED AP and therefore dabbling in it’s antecedent, the WELL building discipline.
 They cover many of the same things I see here; Blue light, outgassing of pressed wood cabinets, bad effects mold, and other contaminants etc